Reporting period:

 - If the response is unsatisfactory, the Commission may start an infringement procedure.

-- Additional exchanges may occur, with a view to finalising the informal dialogue within a 9-month period.
+- Additional exchanges may occur, with a view to finalising the informal dialogue within 9 months.

 EU Pilot and the single market – why does it matter?

-EU Pilot is used to address potential breaches of EU law – within and beyond single market legislation - through close informal cooperation between the Commission and the Member State concerned.
+EU Pilot is used to address potential breaches of EU law - within and beyond single market legislation - through close informal cooperation between the Commission and the Member State concerned.
 The informal dialogue with the Member State may either lead to the issue at stake being resolved or help the Commission identify more clearly potential breaches of EU law requiring the launch of an infringement procedure.
-The information in the EU Pilot system complements data on infringements by providing the Commission insight on issues of potential non-compliance with EU law.
+The information in the EU Pilot system complements data on infringements by giving the Commission an insight into potential non-compliance with EU law.

 Key messages

-- Commission departments used the EU Pilot dialogue, among others, as an efficient means to check and clarify transposition issues or to remind Member States of their notification and reporting obligations.
+- The Commission used the EU Pilot dialogue to efficiently check and clarify transposition issues, gather additional factual or legal information from Member States and remind them of notification and reporting obligations.

 Priorities